poetic/drupal-clutch/PROPOSAL.md

 #Clutch V2 Proposal

-Update Clutch to use Page manager and Drupal Custom Block:
+Update Clutch to use Page manager and Drupal Block:

 ## Page Manager
 **Pros**